Help with transport costs

 The Ministry of Health provides National Travel Assistance which can be used to claim the cost of travel away from home for medical treatment.
 It may cover the cost of accommodation as well.

-If you’re the carer of someone with a long-term disability and you need modifications to a vehicle so they can travel safely, the Ministry of Health may be able to help with things like special seating, safety restraints, ramps, hoists and safe ways of transporting wheelchairs.
+If your child or someone you care for has a long-term disability and you need modifications to a vehicle so they can travel safely, the Ministry of Health may be able to help with things like special seating, safety restraints, ramps, hoists and safe ways of transporting wheelchairs.
 In a small number of cases they may also be able to help you buy a car to be modified.

 Work and Income

-The Disability Allowance from Work and Income can be used to cover the cost of transport, although you will need to provide evidence of costs to receive the allowance.
+The Disability Allowance from Work and Income can be used to contribute toward the cost of transport.
 Work and Income may also be able to help with health-related travel costs in certain circumstances, or help if you experience unexpected transport related costs like urgent car repairs.

 Total Mobility scheme